 Also shown in Figure X are two frequently quoted parameterizations proposed to describe the cosmogenic neutron production yield as a function of mean muon energy.
-A simple power law behavior with Nn=4.14∙Eμ0.74∙10-6 n/(μ g/cm2) was obtained by making use of the FLUKA simulation program (Wang et al, 2001 [12]) which is shown by the thick blue curve.
-The thick red line corresponds to Nμ=3.824∙Eμ0.849∙10-6 n/(μ g/cm2) which was derived from a fit to the somewhat modified old experimental data (Mei & Hime, 2006 [13]).
-Finally, the results of simulating the cosmogenic muon-induced neutron yield with current versions of the Geant4 (thin green line) and FLUKA (thin purple line) simulation tools in context of the AARM project [lrt?] are also given.
+A simple power law behavior with Nn=4.14∙Eμ0.74∙10-6 n/(μ g/cm2) was obtained by making use of the FLUKA simulation program (Wang et al, 2001 [11]) which is shown by the thick blue curve.
+The thick red line corresponds to Nμ=3.824∙Eμ0.849∙10-6 n/(μ g/cm2) which was derived from a fit to the somewhat modified old experimental data (Mei & Hime, 2006 [12]).
+Other parameterization based on FLUKA and GEANT4 simulations have also been proposed but are not included on Figure X (see, for instance, [14]).
+Finally, the results of simulating the cosmogenic muon-induced neutron yield with current versions of the Geant4 (thin green line) and FLUKA (thin purple line) simulation tools in context of the AARM project [13] are also given.

+More details on individual experiments are given in Section ???

+A number of experiments have recently reported the neutron production rate in iron [9] and lead [15,16,17].
+They have been carried out at large depths underground with corresponding mean muon energies within the narrow range of 260-300 GeV so no energy dependence can be extracted from these measurements.
+They are, however, very useful in predicting the neutron background in current and future high-sensitivity rare event searches.

 [1] G. T. Zatsepin and O. G. Ryazhskaya, Proc.
 Of the 9th ICRC, Vol 3, London, 1966